threadi/wp-personio-integration-light/readme.txt

 * Log is now restricted to 10.000 entries for better performance, only changeable in Pro
 * Removed styling template
 * Fixed visibility of Single Block
+* Fixed handling of grouping list if not data for grouping is available